excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 ### Folders
 - responseFileFolder: containing the response files, which are the txt files with responses of the subjects
-- rgCalcResultsFilder: containing the output result files of the software "rgCalc"
+- rgCalcResultsFolder: containing the output result files of the software "rgCalc"

 ## Data Processing